maglore9900/max_headroom/README.md

 - can open applications on windows
 - can change the focused window
 - set timer
-- coming soon:  journalling in markdown with save target for obsidian
+- coming soon:  journalling in markdown, with a save target for obsidian

 this is a fun work in progress. if you want to use it and or develop for it be my guest. would love to have more tools designed.